Itching of the anus and the skin around the anus (perianal skin) is called anal itching or pruritus ani.

 If doctors do not see any abnormalities on or around the anus, they usually do not do tests and simply treat the person's symptoms.
 If there are any visible skin abnormalities, doctors may examine a scraping of the perianal skin to rule out a fungal infection.
-Sometimes, they give the person a local anesthetic and remove a small piece of tissue to examine under a microscope (skin biopsy).
-If pinworms are suspected, eggs can be collected from the anal region using sticky transparent tape to confirm the diagnosis (see Parasitic Infections: Symptoms and Diagnosis).
+Sometimes they give the person a local anesthetic and remove a small piece of tissue to examine under a microscope (skin biopsy).

-Doctors may also examine the rectum with a short, rigid tube (a procedure called anoscopy) to check for internal hemorrhoids.
+Doctors may also examine the anus with a short, rigid tube (a procedure called anoscopy) to check for internal hemorrhoids.

 The best way to treat anal itching is to treat the underlying disorder.
 For example, drugs can be taken for parasitic infections, and creams can be applied for fungal infections.